chrisdew/barricane-db/README.md

     var db = new bdb.DB({path: '/tmp', name: 'test_db'});

-    // if course you'll really be requiring your constructors from a common
+    // of course you'll really be requiring your constructors from a common
     // file - this needless duplication is just to keep this example simple function House(address) {
         this.address = address;